Cardigan, Ceredigion: Town centre

 Cardigan Guildhall was built between 1858 and 1860 on the site of the old grammar school and a house with a coach-house owned by Abraham Morgan.
 The cost of building was £1,880 5s for the front buildings, and £2,174 15s for the markets.

 By the mid-19th century there were more than 60 taverns in the town.
 The decline of the port was hastened by the coming of the railway in 1886.
 The river silted up and larger vessels could no longer reach the port, which had largely become inactive by the early part of the 20th century.
 Some test dredging was carried out in 2009.

 For the last 40 years of the 20th century, a factory in the town made 35,000 pairs of jeans per week for Marks & Spencer, but closed in 2002 with the loss of 400 jobs when M&S sourced from overseas.
 A new jeans manufacturer—the Hiut Denim Company—opened in 2012, employing some of the original staff and in 2017 became globally recognised for its connection with Meghan Markle.

 In 2006 and 2008, the town undertook a coordinated programme of building works, sympathetically restoring many of the shop facades in the town centre.
 The quayside has been rebuilt with a new civic area and landing stage.

 Until 2011, traders in Cardigan were represented by the Chamber of Commerce.
 Cardigan Traders' Group was set up in that year, attracting half of the members of the Chamber of Commerce.
 The new group was set to meet in February 2011 to decide how to proceed.

 Cardigan was named one of the best places to live in Wales in 2017.

+Cardigan and District Community Hospital closed in 2019, after outpatient services were transferred to Cardigan Integrated Health Centre.
+The future of the former hospital site is under discussion.

 Geography

-Cardigan lies astride the Afon Teifi and includes the last bridging point of the river before the sea 3 mi northwest.
+Cardigan lies astride the Afon Teifi and is the last bridging point of the river before the sea 3 mi northwest.
 It is 77 mi northwest of Cardiff and 198 mi from London.
 The majority of the town was north of the river before the 20th century.
 Afon Mwldan which flows south to the west of the town centre has suffered from pollution.
 The town and rivers are prone to flooding.
 An earthquake of magnitude 4.4 was felt in the community on 17 February 2018; this was the biggest UK earthquake in ten years.

-Local Glaciolacustrine clay from brickpits in Bath House Road and on the site of King George's field was used for brickmaking until the early 20th century.
+Glaciolacustrine clay from local brick pits in Bath House Road and on the site of King George's field was used for brick-making until the early 20th century.